arsalansiddique1/EWirelessA1/README.md

 # PositionMe
-Indoor poistioning data collection application created for the University of Edinburgh's Embedded Wireless course.
+Indoor positioning data collection application created for the University of Edinburgh's Embedded Wireless course.
 This repo contains the modifications I've made to the positioning app to fulfill the coursework 1 criteria.
 It involved using sensor data to create a live indoor positioning view so the user can plot a path as they collect indoor positioning data within the Univeristy buildings.
 This required applying knowledge of the Google Maps API See the assignement pdf for more details.

 Marks achieved: 70.25/100